 The Railway Village faces problems that affect residents' quality of life and some of these can be addressed by improvements to public realm.

-Improvements targeted to reduce anti-social behaviour could involve improved street lighting, gating of back alleys, and environmental improvements appropriate to residential environments and procured to conservation standards.
+Improvements targeted to reduce anti-social behaviour could involve improved street lighting, gating of back alleys, and environmental improvements appropriate to residential environments and procured to conservation standards

-- 6 Wood Street in Old Town is a one-way street linking the High Street with Albert Street.
+6 Wood Street in Old Town is a one-way street linking the High Street with Albert Street.
 It is proposed to greatly improve the pedestrian environment, which, subject to detailed design considerations, could include the introduction of 'spill out areas' for pavement cafes, bars and shops.
+Customised solutions will be employed, such as automated bollards that can be raised and lowered at designated times.
 This allows for a flexible approach to the management of activities and will lessen the potential for loss of passing trade.
-On street parking can be restricted to certain locations along the street to facilitate the outdoor café culture. - 7 Broadgreen is the subject of an internationally acclaimed Streets for Living Project outlined in more detail in Section 10.
-Additional street scene enhancements in Broadgreen will be delivered to complement the extensive improvements currently being carried out.
-While the expansive programme of works for the improvements cannot be rolled out throughout Central Swindon, some principles can be applied to other streets in Central Swindon's residential communities such as Crombey Street. - 8 Manchester Road is likely to become a more widely used vehicular route once Fleming Way is downgraded to bus only with limited evening access for private vehicles.
+On street parking can be restricted to certain locations along the street to facilitate the outdoor café culture.

+7 Broad Green is the subject of an internationally acclaimed Streets for Living Project outlined in more detail in Section 10.
+Additional street scene enhancements in the Broad Street area will be delivered to complement the extensive improvements currently being carried out.
+While the expansive programme of works for the improvements cannot be rolled out throughout Central Swindon, some principles can be applied to other streets in Central Swindon's residential communities such as Crombey Street.

+8 Manchester Road is likely to become a more widely used vehicular route once Fleming Way is downgraded to bus only with limited evening access for private vehicles.
 The extent of the Major Local Centre will be reduced to consolidate activity with a view to improving residential amenity while maintaining the diversity and vitality of the area created by active frontages.
-Corporation Street will continue to function as a primary vehicular route into the Town Centre, which will guide vehicular traffic towards the strategic parking facilities accommodated within The Promenade and at Union Square. - 9 Commercial Road is a busy street, which forms part of the inner ring road.
+Corporation Street will continue to function as a primary vehicular route into the Town Centre, which will guide vehicular traffic towards the strategic parking facilities accommodated within The Promenade and at Union Square.

+9 Commercial Road is a busy street, which forms part of the inner ring road.
 Regent Place, a major mixed-use, retail led development will be accessed from it.
 Much of the repaving and improvement of the public realm on the northern side of the street will be delivered as an integral part of the Regent Place scheme.